richgel999/sserangecoding/README.md

 The one advantage range coding has vs. ANS is patents.
 At least one corporation (Microsoft) has at least one [ANS patent](https://www.theregister.com/2022/02/17/microsoft_ans_patent/). **By comparison range coding is >40 years old and is unlikely to be a patent minefield.**

+## Notes

+- The decoder is "safe" against accidental or purposely corruption, i.e. it shouldn't ever read past the end of the input buffer or crash on invalid/corrupt inputs.
+I am still testing this, however.
-Note the encoder is not optimized yet- just the vectorized decoder, which is my primary concern.
+- The encoder is not optimized yet: just the vectorized decoder, which is my primary concern.

 ## Compiling